Assessments & Reporting

 Watersheds and Nonpoint Source Water Pollution

-IDEM has gathered together a collection of resources to help get you educated, connected , and up-to-date on virtually every nonpoint source topic.
+To guide you along the way, IDEM has gathered a collection of resources to help get you educated, connected and up to date on virtually every nonpoint source topic.
 From water quality data to grant funds, from volunteer resources to water quality studies, this site has the information you need.
-The first section of the website is devoted to helping you understand more about nonpoint source pollution:

-Planning on visiting the Indiana State Fairgrounds?
-Want to learn more about best management practices to reduce nonpoint source pollution and improve water quality?
-Then you need to visit the Pathway to Water Quality exhibit, where you can see a number of best management practices in action and learn how you can use them at your home or your business.
+If you are planning on visiting the Indiana State Fairgrounds, stop by the Pathway to Water Quality [YouTube].
+There you will learn more about best management practices to reduce nonpoint source pollution and improve water quality.
+There are a number of best management practices in action and learn how you can use them at your home or your business.

 Hoosiers Restoring Our Waters

 Read more about how Hoosiers, working together in their own watershed, cleaned up their rivers and streams.
 See how IDEM and these dedicated citizens worked together to make a real difference.